About the Press

-Since the launch in 2013 the University of Regina Press has published six award winning titles.
-The Uof R Press is excited to bring you more great writers, and new books in the up coming season.
+Since the launch in 2013, the University of Regina Press has published six national bestsellers.
+The U of R Press is excited to bring you more great writers and new books in the upcoming season.

 Speaking in Cod Tongues: A Culinary Journey by Lenore Newman (2017)